Moddable-OpenSource/moddable/documentation/network/network.md

 ### `onReady()`

 The `onReady` callback is invoked when a connection is successfully established to the server.
-No messages may be publishes or subscriptions created before `onReady` is called.
+No messages may be published or subscriptions created before `onReady` is called.

 ```
 mqtt.onReady = function () {